one-at-a-time/Voicer/README.md

-# Voice your words with a minimalist interface with smooth n' clear output
+# Voice your words with a minimalist interface

 ## Using Google's Text-To-Speech library 'gtts'